-In the event that you have to, reduce your speed, then minimize the distance you ride on those surfaces.
+In the event that you have to ride on such surfaces, reduce your speed and minimize the travel distance.

-NOTICE Running those tracks at high speed in a trail, on hard packed surfaces or ice put more stress on the lugs, which tend to heat up as a result.
-To avoid potential degradation or damage to the track, reduce your speed, then minimize the distance you ride on those surfaces.
+NOTICE Running that type of track at high speeds on a trail, on hard packed surfaces or ice puts more stress on the lugs, causing heat.
+To avoid potential premature degradation or damage to the track, reduce your speed, and minimize the distance you ride on those surfaces.